 A company must make a competitive return for its shareholders and treat its employees fairly.
 A company also has wider responsibilities.
-It should minimise any harm to the environment and work in ways that do not damage the communities in which it operates.
+It should minimize any harm to the environment and work in ways that do not damage the communities in which it operates.
 This is known as corporate social responsibility.
 Bowen argued that corporate social responsibility rests on two premises: social contract, which is an implied set of rights and obligations that are inherent to social policy and assumed by business, and moral agent, which suggests that businesses have an obligation to act honorably and to reflect and enforce values that are consistent with those of society.

 Companies that operate in a socially responsible way strengthen their reputations.
 In business, reputation is everything.
 It determines the extent to which customers want to buy from you, partners are willing to work with you and your standing in the community.
 Corporate Social Responsibility (CSR) is also known as corporate responsibility, corporate citizenship, responsible business, sustainable responsible business, or corporate social performance.